Sondzus/MathStat474/HW2.md

 ### Related readings

-Please note, the textbook introduces **trimmed mean**, which we did not compute in the lecture as of Week 2.
+Please note, the textbook introduces **trimmed mean**, which we may not compute in the lecture as of Week 2.
 Please do study that concept from the textbook!

 ---

----

-### Typing up work

-If you want to type up your homework, please don't use Microsoft Word or the like.
-You can get great formatted documents in Markdown!
-Check out the links below.

-Get familiar with professionally formatting documents using Markdown [here](https://sondzus.github.io/MathStat474/DocumentFormattingGuidelines.html).
-Want more information?
-Simple .md templates for PDF documents are available [here](https://sondzus.github.io/MathStat474/DocumentFormattingGuidelines.html).